 A: Students are encouraged to first research the requirements of such an addition by meeting with an advisor in the secondary department.
 After doing so, we recommend that you sit down with an advisor to determine how it will fit into your business curriculum.

-You will then complete a change form available in the Undergraduate Administration Office in Room 101 Mendoza and get it signed by the second department.
+You will then complete a change form available in the Office of Undergraduate Studies in Room 101 Mendoza and get it signed by the second department.

 Q: May I declare two majors in the College of Business?